 1. Complex carbohydrates (low glycemic load foods, or foods that are a part of a type 2 diabetes plan) are in their whole food form and include additional nutrients such as:

 These additional nutrients slow down the absorption of the glucose and keep blood sugar levels more stable.

-Examples of complex carbohydrates, or low glycemic load (index) foods, to include in a type 2 diabetes diet meal plan include:
+Examples of complex carbohydrates, or low glycemic load (index) foods include: